matthewhand/angular-llm-manager/README.md

 This repository contains the implementation plans and code for the Angular LLM Manager project.
 The project aims to create a chatbot application using React, Material-UI, and various AWS services.

+Note: this project was almost entirely developed using ChatGPT + Noteable Plugin.

 ## Table of Contents

 1. [Project Overview](#project-overview)